nice-php/framework/README.md

 the `registerContainerConfiguration` and `registerDefaultExtension` methods to allow for extended customization.

-This behavior is borrowed from Symfony's `KernelInterface` interface, allowing for annotations, yaml, xml, php, and closures to provide the configuration.
+This behavior is borrowed from Symfony's `KernelInterface`, allowing for annotations, yaml, xml, php, and closures to provide the configuration.

 An example is coming soon.